Anesthesiology & Perioperative Medicine

 Our anesthesiology specialists use the safest, highest-quality techniques to offer comprehensive pain control and perioperative services.

 Find your care

 The UCLA Health anesthesiology team is made up of leaders in clinical care and research.
 Our team includes more than 200 clinical and research faculty.
 More than 100 residents and fellows, nurse anesthetists and clinical staff support them in delivering safe, effective care.

-Each year, the anesthesia team cares for more than 60,000 patients.
+Each year, our anesthesiologists and anesthesia team care for more than 60,000 patients.
 Additional highlights of our program include:

-Commitment to quality: We use multiple strategies to increase quality and improve patient outcomes.
+Commitment to quality: We use multiple strategies to increase quality and improve patient outcomes through our perioperative care.
 Our patients eat, drink and get out of bed after surgery more quickly than is typical at other medical centers.
 They experience shorter hospital stays, faster recoveries and report higher levels of satisfaction.

 Care optimization: Through our Preoperative Evaluation and Planning Center (PEPC), we ensure that each patient is ready for surgery.
 We use multiple tools to optimize your health before operating.
 Your care might involve physical therapy before surgery, chronic pain management or improving your diet and exercise.
 Research has shown that preoperative planning and health optimization significantly reduces your recovery time after surgery.